j0hnk1m/typenvibe/frontend/src/markdown/about.md

 slug: '/about'
 title: 'About'
 ---

+## Overview
 Typenvibe is a site where you can type along to some of your favorite songs!
 The site is currently still under development, so we'd love your feedback!
 Let us know what you think [here](https://docs.google.com/forms/d/e/1FAIpQLScSF3rbz6QHUwwMll1AbwFXiBHKaB0aPCQFufgxq_6YNlq2Yg/viewform?usp=sf_link).
 If you are interested in the source code, you can find it [here on Github](https://github.com/j0hnk1m/typenvibe).

 ## User Guide